ptabasso2/oteljavalab/section10/README.md

 </pre>

-Generate several requests from another terminal using curl (or from a browser or postman)
+Generate several requests from another terminal using curl **from within the container**

 <pre style="font-size: 12px">